The rules regarding loose impediments and unplayable lies in bunkers have changed

 Steep-faced bunkers can present a real challenge, and this additional option will help those faced with shots they struggle to play to keep a round going.

-At the moment, if you play a bunker shot and leave it in there, there is then no option at all to drop outside.
+Previously, if you play a bunker shot and leave it in there, there is then no option at all to drop outside.

 Read more: New Golf Rules Explained: Local Rule Changes